 The Lord took it and drank deeply.
 He handed the bowl to his wife.
 The Lady had a small sip, began to hand the bowl to Louis Boucher, had second thoughts and took a second small sip.
-The Hermit handed the bowl, when it was offered to him, directly to Másaw, who drained what remained in one long draught.
-They repeated the ceremony.
-After drinking the peyote paste a second time the Lord began to cough, as if he were choking.
-His hands struggled around his chest until his right one removed a flask of whiskey, which his shaking hands struggled to open.
+When the bowl was handed to the Hermit, he immediately gave it to Másaw, who drained what remained in one long draught.
+They repeated the ceremony; on the second pass Boucher did have one small sip from the bowl.
+Moments after the peyote was finished, the Lord began to cough, as if he were choking.
+His palsied hands struggled with his waist coat; eventually he produced a silver flask of whiskey, which his shaking hands struggled to open.
 He drank until the flask was empty.
 When done, he paused.
 Then he coughed furiously until he had no energy to cough at all.
 He sat for a few, long, moments with his bent head held up by his hands.
 His long, thin hair fell forward, over his face.

 While the Lord vomited onto his dusty Roughrider boots, the Hermit handed the Lady a skin full of water, from which she drank.
-Then she retched.
-She was so nauseous that she sat bent over her legs, with her arms cupped over her head for several minutes, staring at the puddle of vomit at her feet.
+In the middle of her draught she became so nauseous that she sat bent over her legs, with her arms cupped over her head for several minutes, and retched.

 An unseen hand helped her re-find her equilibrium.
-When she looked up again, she saw that her husband had composed himself.
+When she looked up again, she saw that her husband had also composed himself.
+Her nausea had passed; she felt fine.

-Her nausea passed.
 She noticed that her senses were sharper than normal, and more sensitive.
-Even though it was night, in the dim star light she felt overwhelmed by sensations: sounds, lights, smells.
+Even though it was night, in the dim starlight she felt overwhelmed by sensations: sounds, lights, smells.
 The slopes of the canyon rose solemnly all around her.
 She could faintly hear the babble of the Colorado River.
-If she listened to the River for too long it began to sound like a voice talking to her.
+The more she listened the more it sounded like a cacaphony of voices talking to her.

 The air was full of vibrations.

-The Lady saw the visitor first.
-He emerged from a web of shadows in the darkest part of the campground, the area of permanent shadow.
+A visitor emerged from a web of shadows in the darkest part of the campground, the area of permanent shadow.

-The apparition replied, “I am Sotuknang.
-I am not here.
-But I have a message.”
+The Lady asked, “Who are you?
+What are you doing here?”
+She whispered her questions.
+For some reason she did not want the others to hear.
+They hadn’t noticed the apparition.
+He replied, “I am Sotuknang.
+I bring you a message.”
 He was old, his skin was dry and gaunt but his body had a sinewy strength.
 His long, thick black hair was tied into strands by beads.

 “What do you mean?” she asked.